Limitations

 No Stable Release

 As of now, Krmx has not reached a stable v1.0 release.
-Users should be aware that while the library is actively developed, changes that introduce breaking modifications or new features may occur until a stable release is reached.
+Users should be aware that while the library is under active development, changes that introduce breaking modifications or new features may occur until a stable release is reached.

 Limited to NodeJS and React